 Cons:

 The latest terminal from Commonwealth Bank (CommBank) is a Verifone Carbon Mobile 5 model named ‘Smart’.
 It attracts high scores for design and functionality, ideal for businesses on the go who do not have complex inventories.
-A simplified point of sale (POS) system is included on its touchscreen display.
+A simplified point of sale (POS) system is accessed on its touchscreen display.

 Photo: CommBank